by Libbylawrence

 [(*) Editor’s note: See Captain Comet’s Forgotten Heroes: No Place Like Home.]

-He extended one hand and said, “Cameron Van Cleer at your service.
+Extending one hand, he said, “Cameron Van Cleer at your service.
 Pleased to meet you in circumstances not requiring your fist to crease my battered old skull!”

 Robin grinned and shook his hand.
 “Batman’s happy that one of his old foes has turned his life around.
 He’d always rather see a happy ending than just another ex-con become a repeat offender.”